 Every REU student receives room and board in a university dormitory plus a stipend of approxmiately $4,500 - $5,000, and travel reimbursement based on need.
 (Note: These details may vary from institution, as the CCEFP adheres to the local planning coordinators).

 Who is eligible

 The program is open to full-time college students who will have completed their sophomore or junior year by June 2015, who will be enrolled as a full-time student in fall 2015 and who expect to obtain their bachelor's degree in engineering, biology, chemistry, physics, mathematics, or related fields.
 Applicants are expected to have a GPA of 3.0 or higher and must be citizens or permanent residents of the United States or its possessions.
 Women, racially and ethnically underrepresented students, students with disabilities and recent war veterans are particularly encouraged to apply, as are those from colleges and universities without significant research opportunities.
 No experience in research or in fluid power is required.
 Rather, we are looking for students with an interest and a desire to try something new.

 How to apply

-To apply to CCEFP REU positions at these CCEFP schools (Georgia Tech, Vanderbilt, University of Illinois, Urbana-Champaign, Milwaukee School of Engineering, North Carolina A&T, and the University of Minnesota), complete the application form according to the guidelines below.
+To apply to CCEFP REU positions at these CCEFP schools (Georgia Tech, Vanderbilt, University of Illinois, Urbana-Champaign, Purdue, Milwaukee School of Engineering, North Carolina A&T, and the University of Minnesota), complete the application form according to the guidelines below.
 SPECIAL NOTE: To apply to CCEFP REU positions at Purdue, please complete BOTH CCEFP and PU SURF applications.
 The Purdue College of Engineering SURF REU Program Application.
-The PU SURF Program administers the CCEFP REU positions on the Center's behalf at that institution.
+The PU SURF Program jointly administers the CCEFP REU positions.

 Application materials include the following: